 Personally, I love playing rugby as cardio, because it keeps me running up and down a playing field, all while being entertained by the competition, the movement of the ball, and spending time with friends.

-I’ve been using rugby as my cardio for a long time now, having represented the USA Rugby Team and lived overseas to compete within international leagues, which you can read about here.
+I’ve been using rugby as my cardio for a long time now, having represented the USA Rugby Team and lived overseas to compete within international leagues.

 This results in more fat burned during your workout, leading to more toned abs.